hubmapconsortium/documentation/docs/Publications/index.md

 Publication pages do not have assigned DOIs, as they are able to be updated.

 _Who can contribute to a publication page?_ <br>
-- **Any HuBMAP member can submit a publication page for any of their publications that use publicly available data in the HuBMAP Data Portal.**
+- Any HuBMAP member can submit a publication page for any publication that uses publicly available data in the HuBMAP Data Portal.
 - Both preprints and published papers can be shared as publication pages.
-- **Note:** The HuBMAP HIVE will _not_ be responsible for the creation of publication pages or maintenance of their content beyond regular HuBMAP Data Portal maintenance.
+- <mark>Note:</mark> The HuBMAP HIVE will _not_ be responsible for the creation of publication pages or maintenance of their content beyond regular HuBMAP Data Portal maintenance.

 _What is the process of submitting a publication page?_ <br>
 To re-use existing HuBMAP infrastructure and processes, publication pages use a process that is very similar to regular dataset submissions, see details below.